1845ajy/nostr-jampsV4/README.md

 ## Before you start

-This project invoves understanding of the nostr protocol, docker and bash
+This project invoves understanding of the nostr protocol, docker, websockets, port binding in docker and bash

 Things you need to have installed in the machine

 - Docker
 - Bash
 - WSL
-- nodejs(for the client)
+- nodejs (for the client)
 - npm

 ## [NIPs](https://github.com/nostr-protocol/nips) that are supported by this relay network